 Carleton’s sustainability commitment is embedded across teaching and learning, research and operations.
 Our key strategic plans and policies provide us with a framework to deliver and program our work.
 In addition our reporting allows for ongoing opportunities to share successes, benchmark progress and showcase best practice.

 Sustainability Related Plans

 Energy Master Plan 2021-26

 The updated Energy Master Plan 2021-26, supports the wider Sustainability Strategic Plan, and provides an update on our progress in addition to outlining our goals and objectives towards a carbon neutral campus.
 Focused on carbon reduction the plan looks to manage, conserve and reduce our energy consumption.
 Learn more about our plan here.

 Campus Master Plan

-Carleton university has evolved significantly since the adoption of the first campus master plan was launched in 2010, including the construction of Richcraft Hall and Canal Building and the New Health Sciences building.
+Carleton University has evolved significantly since the adoption of the first campus master plan was launched in 2010, including the construction of Richcraft Hall, Canal Building, and the new Health Sciences building.
 The purpose of this plan is to set the parameters, policies and directions for the physical development of the campus.
 Learn More about our plan here.

-Carleton is currently developing a multi-year transportation strategy for the campus.
-This strategy will take into account all modes of transportation and how members of the community move around our campus.
+Carleton University has developed a multi-year transportation strategy for the campus.
+This strategy takes into account all modes of transportation and how members of the community move around our campus.
 Learn more about our plan here.